 Same as above, but you use a cardboard box in place of the Galvanized Stock Tank and you make a home-made chicken coop for $100.

+That concludes the bulk of the initial out lay of costs for raising chickens in your backyard.
 The hill-billy version is a bit more “country” and a lot more cheap.
 I would suggest the Quick & Easy Method for suburban living, since the chicken coop will be more “aesthetic” (suburbia-looking) and accepted by your neighbors and city folk.
 Also, if you have an upscale type home with a pretty interior, then your Galvanized Stock Tank will make a delightfully easy and clean set up for keeping the little indoors until they are ready to transfer outside.
 The Hill-Billy method is for the thrifty country folk who have the use of barns, out-buildings or authentic, rustic log home style living.
 That is a mere opinion of my own, however.
 You are at liberty to incorporate and accommodate your own style and budget.

 I hope these raising chickens beginners tips help you get an idea of what you will need to get a chicken coop set up in your own backyard and get your chickens settled in and on their way to egg laying.
 So what do you think?
 Will you be raising chickens for eggs this year?